 Please, please – don’t do the same thing to your loved ones.

-How To Make Sure His Life Legacy Won’t Be Yours
+How To Make Sure His Legacy in Life Won’t Be Yours

 There are several lessons we can learn from my father-in-law.